Killinskillz69/Nineteen69-paystring.crypto.com-/Sharding-FAQ.md

 This page has moved to https://github.com/ethereum/wiki/wiki/Sharding-FAQs.
-Sharding FAQs is a more appropriate title than FAQ: it's Frequently Asked Questions, not Question.
+FAQs is more appropriate than FAQ: it's Frequently Asked Questions, not Question.